Daily guided hiking from St. Remy & around Les Baux de Provence

 In the footsteps of Van Gogh

-St. Remy de Provence, where Vincent Van Gogh spent one year, lies only 12.5 miles from Avignon.
-This beautiful hike begins in the old town and gets its name from the fact that it takes you to many of the places where the Dutch painter set up his easel and painted more than 70 works, fascinated by the luminous landscapes.
-You leave the town through plains where vineyards and olive groves carpet the landscape, before climbing up to the Alpilles crest through a pine grove, soon enjoying outstanding 360° views.
+St. Remy de Provence, where Vincent Van Gogh spent one year, lies only 12.5 miles from Avignon, France.
+This beautiful hike begins in the old town and gets its name from the fact that it takes you to many of the places where the Dutch painter set up his easel ; he painted there more than 70 works, transfixed by the luminous landscapes.
+You leave the town through plains where vineyards and olive groves carpet the landscape, before walking amidst a vegetation and surrounded by an avifauna both typical of Mediterranean nature.
+As you climb up to the Alpilles crest, in the middle of a pine grove, you can soon enjoy outstanding 360° views.
 This hike could also have been called the Rocher des Deux Trous (Rock with two holes), due to a cliff at the base of which two big holes, invisible for long, suddenly appear, as you are getting closer.
 Before the end of the walk, you pass near the site of Glanum, Greco-Roman remains of a settlement that developed 2,200 years ago.

 One of the loveliest day trips from Avignon !